Updated: Jun 30, 2021

 So why do you feel tired?
 There are many reasons and certainly if you are experiencing ongoing, unremitting fatigue, I highly recommend you see your General Practitioner for an accurate diagnosis.

-If you’ve been experiencing fatigue and have been told that your iron levels ‘are fine’, it might be worth investigating if your diet is providing enough of these nutrients to support your body’s energy production; especially if you eat a mostly plant-based diet.
+So if you’ve been experiencing ongoing fatigue, have been told that your iron levels ‘are fine' and just can't get to the bottom of it, it might be worth investigating if your diet is providing enough of these nutrients to support your body’s energy production; especially if you eat a mostly plant-based diet.

 Click here for more information or to book a FREE 10 minute Discovery Call.